GStreamer/gstreamer/markdown/frequently-asked-questions/developing.md

 periodically into git by the maintainers by running `make download-po` in the various modules when preparing a new release.

-We won't merge new translations or translation fixes directly, everything must go via the Translation Project.
+We don't merge new translations or translation fixes directly, everything must go via the Translation Project.